-Sivuyile Manxoyi (Sivuyile @saao.ac.za) November 202
+Sivuyile Manxoyi Sivuyile@saao.ac.za Twitter: @rassivuyile

 As Scorpius (scorpion) makes its final appearance low in the west, look to the east to welcome back Orion (hunter) as it reappears in our evening skies.
 In Greek mythology, the mighty hunter Orion bragged he could defeat all animals.
 Not impressed, Gaia (goddess of Earth) sent the wily Scorpius to battle him who, in the ensuing battle, eventually defeated Orion.
-Both constellations were honoured with a place in the night skies, but on opposite sides of our celestial sphere - forever chasing each other across the night skies.
+Both constellations were honoured with a place above us, but on opposite sides of our celestial sphere - forever chasing each other across the night skies.

-Towards the north, search for the Great Square of stars belonging to Pegasus (winged horse).
+Towards the north, search for the "Great Square" of stars belonging to Pegasus (winged horse) who is busy galloping towards the west.

 One of our neighbouring galaxies, Andromeda, lies just below the stars in the horse's back leg (requires dark conditions to see).
-November is also the ideal time to observe three naked-eye galaxies in one sitting, including the Small and Large Magellanic Clouds in the south.
+November is also the ideal time to observe three naked-eye galaxies in one viewing, including the Small and Large Magellanic Clouds towards the south.